yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

     - Simula runtime was very slow (because of the GC even when no work was needed)
     - about large Teams (were hierarchy and encapsulation should strive) => didn't work even on 1 people team
     - inheritance used mainly for code-reuse
+	- INSPECT from simula was explicitly not ported to C++
+    	- forcing latter usage of virtual function (vs discriminated union)